A CELEBRATION OF LIFE OF

 Sylvia M. Robinson

 Sylvia departed this life September 1 8, 2017, in a peaceful transition surrounded by her family and friends.
-Born on August 14, 1961, in Washington, D.C., Sylvia Robinson was the daughter of Raymond Alfred Robinson of Atlantic City, NJ and Mary Willie Davidson Robinson of Charlotte, NC.
-Sylvia grew up at Quincy Street NW in the Petworth neighborhood of Washington, D.C.
+She was born on August 14, 1961, in Washington, D.C.
 Her parents were educators and set high standards for Sylvia and her older sister, Sharon.
 She was very smart and barely had to study.

 When Sylvia was very young, her teachers recognized that grade-level school work was not challenging enough for her, so they skipped her on to the next grade.
 From this point on, she was always the youngest and smartest in her classes.
 She began her education at Raymond Elementary School right behind the house where she lived, and later attended private schools in Arlington, VA where both of her parents were public school teachers.
 In